 PS: Uplift at Ólafsgígar is now above 350mm...

 A new gallery from a strange time in the northern parts of my favourite volcanic desert.

 Update October 2021:

-Three new galleries from an extended walk on Öskjuvegur in the year of 2016:
+Three new galleries from an extended walk on and around Öskjuvegur in the year of 2016:

 Alas, again I have no new images from Ódáðahraun this year...
 Nevertheless, it is time for some news from the heart of Ódáðahraun.
 An uplift of now (middle of October) almost 150mm is being measured amidst Askja since middle of August.
 It could be magma accumulation a few kilometres below the surface.
 For many years there has been deflation in the area, so this is an important change in the volcanos' behaviour.
 The landrise currently occurs below the areas called Ólafsgígar, Mývetningahraun and below Öskjuvatn.
 Let's see what happens next....
 At least it is a good opportunity to publish some yet unpublished panoramas here.

 Daily Vedur.is GPS Measurements around Askja: Link (-> Ólafsgígar OLAC)

 Of course you are welcome to visit my dedicated ÓDÁÐAHRAUN galleries, though

 many photos from recent trips are still missing...